-- 25 Here, we introduce a library of pulse sequences, scripts and intuitive graphical-interface based setup routines for solid-state NMR experiments on Bruker spectrometers, ssNMRlib.
-This library is built upon NMRlib, recently developed for biomolecular solution-state NMR (Favier and Brutscher (2019)), and has numerous solid-state NMR specific features that greatly facilitate the key tasks of the experimentalist, from parameter optimization and storage of optimized parameters, to rapid and easy setup of complex pulse sequences, centralization of pulse sequences and user-friendly storage of acquisition parameters for - 30 later use in publications or laboratory notebooks. ssNMRlib is open to many kinds of applications.
-We have included so far more than 140 pulse sequences for biomolecular MAS experiments including heteronuclear multi-dimensional (1D-4D) correlation spectroscopy for resonance assignment, structure determination and dynamics studies, using H, C and N detection; P and F detection are currently being added.
-The ssNMRlib concept is fully open to accommodate many kinds of pulse sequences, and thus not limited to biological ssNMR.
-The possibility that the user includes new experiments into the - 35 library which then can also benefit from the automatic setup routines is a central idea to ssNMRlib.
+Here, we introduce a library of pulse sequences, scripts and intuitive graphical-interface-based setup routines for solid-state NMR experiments on Bruker spectrometers, ssN-MRlib.
+This library is built upon NMRlib, recently developed for biomolecular solution-state NMR (Favier and Brutscher, 2019), and has numerous solid-state NMR-specific features that greatly facilitate the key tasks of the experimentalist, from parameter optimization and storage of optimized parameters to rapid and easy setup of complex pulse sequences, centralization of pulse sequences and user-friendly storage of acquisition parameters for later use in publications or laboratory notebooks. ssNMRlib is open to many kinds of applications.
+We have included so far more than 140 pulse sequences for biomolecular MAS experiments, including heteronuclear multi-dimensional (1D-4D) correlation spectroscopy for resonance assignment, structure determination and dynamics studies, using 1H, 13C and 15N detection; 31P and 19F detection is currently being added.
+The ssNMRlib concept is fully open to accommodating many kinds of pulse sequences and thus not limited to biological ssNMR.
+The possibility of the user including new experiments in the library - which then can also benefit from the automatic setup routines - is a central idea to ssNMRlib.
 The integration into NMRlib offers many additional scripts and macros e.g. for data processing or python-based fitting and printing.
-In this article we describe the key philosophy and concepts of the library, the workflow, and exemplify its use with several applications.
+In this article we describe the key philosophy and concepts of the library and the workflow and exemplify its use with several applications.

-1.1 Overview of the aims of ssNMRlib
+Overview of the aims of ssNMRlib

-The central design ideas behind ssNMRlib are summarized in Figure 1A.
-We sought to create a tool that accesses a central library of scripts and pulse sequences, which allows setting up experiments independently of the magnetic field strength, and which takes into account the installed probe head.
-Parameters specific to a given machine and probe head (such as Larmor frequencies and RF power levels) are loaded by a centralized script that reads spectrometer- and probe-specific values.
+The central design ideas behind ssNMRlib are summarized in Fig. 1a.
+We sought to create a tool that accesses a central library of scripts and pulse sequences, which allows setting up of experiments independently of the magnetic field strength and which takes into account the installed probe head.
+Parameters specific to a given machine and probe head (such as Larmor frequencies and radio-frequency (RF) power levels) are loaded by a centralized script that reads spectrometerand probe-specific values.

 Furthermore, as many pulse sequences use common building blocks, e.g. for coherence-transfer steps, an important aim of ssNMRlib is to allow the user to optimize the relevant parameters once, ideally in an automated manner.
 The optimized parameters are saved without the need for additional user interference (but with the possibility of editing all parameters).
 These optimized parameters are then automatically read into more complex experiments, where these building blocks are needed.
 To facilitate the setup further, ssNMRlib proposes reasonable starting values, e.g. for cross-polarization transfers, taking into account the (automatically retrieved) MAS frequency.
-The transfer of parameters between different experiments (e.g. the retrieval of CP parameters to be used in complex 2D/3D/4D experiments) is facilitated by a common nomenclature of parameters, as outlined in Table S1 in the Supplementary Information.
+The transfer of parameters between different experiments (e.g. the retrieval of cross-polarization (CP) parameters to be used in complex 2D/3D/4D experiments) is facilitated by a common nomenclature of parameters, as outlined in Table S1 in the Supplement.